dell/omnia/docs/source/InstallationGuides/Benchmarks/AutomatingOneAPI.rst

 **To execute multi-node jobs**

-* Ensuree to have NFS shares on each node.
+* Make sure to have NFS shares on each node.
 * Copy slurm script to NFS share and execute it from there.
 * Load all the necessary modules using module load: ::